Pvlerick/pvlerick.github.io/_posts/2016-01-17-poking-the-csharp-compiler-overload-resolution-for-string-and-formattablestring.md

 It's interesting to look at the whole code, because as pointed out in the Pluralsight course, the compiler looks for a `FormattableStringFactory.Create` static method in the `System.Runtime.CompilerServices`.
 This is how `FormattableString` can be back ported in earlier version than .NET 4.6.

+### An Overload that Takes a String

-Now, let's see what happens when there is an overload that takes a `String`:
+Let's see what happens when there is an overload that takes a `String`:

 {% highlight csharp linenos %}
 class Program